Pocket park: Development and design

 Pocket parks typically develop on small, solitary, irregularly shaped, and physically damaged lots.
 Because these parcels may not be conducive to commercial development, the land on which they are situated is often relatively cheap to acquire, and transforming the neglected parcel into public or green space may be the only viable opportunity for redevelopment.
 Thus, the placement and creation of pocket parks tends to be an opportunistic product of environmental circumstance rather than through deliberate master planning.

 Due to their small size, pocket parks typically serve a hyperlocal population, and the limited opportunities for park form and function are closely tied to these local community needs.
 For example, a pocket park in a business district may prioritize tables and seating for employees to take a lunch break, while a pocket park in a residential area may prioritize a structure for children to play on.

 Consequently, the development of pocket parks generally entails extensive public participation and collaboration between community members, landscape architects, municipal officials, and local institutions such as businesses or schools.
 Through this community organization, the development of pocket parks promotes grassroots planning and strengthens relationships between residents and local authorities.

-Unlike larger parks, pocket parks are sometimes designed to be fenced and locked when not in use.